KiCad/kicad-source-mirror/Documentation/development/compiling.md

 * Build a specific test: `make qa_pcbnew`
 * Build all unit tests: `make qa_all_tests`
 * Build all test tool binaries: `make qa_all_tools`

+For more information about testing KiCad, see [this page](testing.md).

 ## KiCad Build Version ## {#build_version_opt}